Walter Goodman (artist): Travels in the West Indies

 In 1864, now rejoined by Cuadras, Goodman travelled to Rome and then on to Saint-Nazaire in France where they set sail on a French steamer to the West Indies, arriving in Santiago, Cuba on 10 May 1864.
 Most of Goodman's time in the West Indies was spent in Santiago and Havana, Cuba, working as an artist and journalist and painting theatrical sets.
 He also appeared in at least one stage production, putting his fluency in Spanish to good use.
 During his time in Cuba, Goodman contributed articles and letters to the New York Herald, using the pen name el Caballero Inglese.
 In this capacity he travelled to Port Royal in Jamaica in August 1868 in connection with the laying of the undersea cable between Cuba and Jamaica.
 He wrote a series of articles about his Jamaican trip, entitled Un Viaje al Estranjero.
 These were subsequently published in English, in a journal in Kingston.
 Whilst in Cuba, the Spanish light comedian Don Baltasar Torrecillas asked Goodman to adapt Maddison Morton's farce Box and Cox for the Spanish stage.
 He also painted scenery for the theatre in Santiago with which Torrecillas was connected.

 In 1864 Goodman, Cuadras, and a servant were sketching in the Santiago area, when they were arrested by the military and imprisoned in the subterannean dungeons of the Morro Castle, under suspicion of making plans of the castle fortifications.
 They remained incarcerated until the English Vice-Consul, Mr F. W. Ramsden, supported by Cuadras' influential friends, interceded for their release.
 The Ten Years' War broke out towards the end of 1868 – and Goodman's involvement in this forced him to flee Cuba.
-So abrupt was his departue from the island that many of the sketches and paintings which he and Cuadras had intended to transport to Europe, were left behind and never recovered.
+So abrupt was his departure from the island that many of the sketches and paintings which he and Cuadras had intended to transport to Europe, were left behind and never recovered.

 Boarding the American steamer Morro Castle in January 1870, Goodman and Cuadras visited Puerto Rico, Santo Domingo and other islands.
 Goodman and Cuadras parted company here and Cuadras travelled on to Jamaica, whilst Goodman continued on to New York City.